 Hamza Habib is the Head of Corporate Banking at Habib Bank AG Zurich, UAE.
 He has 14 years of banking experience and has held various positions within the HBZ Group.
-He was formally the Head of Business and Alternate Chief Executive for HBZ in Hong Kong.
-He is a member of the BoD at HBZ Hong Kong.
+He was formally the Head of Business and Alternate Chief Executive for HBZ-HK.
+He is a member of the BoD at HMB, Pakistan and HBZ-HK.
 Hamza Habib joined the Bank in 2011 in the UAE, prior to which he spent two years with Standard Chartered Bank (SCB) in Geneva and London as a credit analyst and client service officer, for SCB Private Bank.